devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 </html>
 ```

-<a class="internal" href="/blog//resend-cube-lookalike-part-2">Part 2 where I add the Bloom and Animation is live here</a>.
+<a class="internal-link" href="/blog//resend-cube-lookalike-part-2">Part 2 where I add the Bloom and Animation is live here</a>.
-<a class="internal" href="/blog/resend-cube-lookalike-part-3">Part 3 where we get as close to the real thing as possible here</a>.
+<a class="internal-link" href="/blog/resend-cube-lookalike-part-3">Part 3 where we get as close to the real thing as possible here</a>.